InimitableArtist/Megatrend-Selection/README.md

 # Megatrend-Selection

-In both tasks, script model_builder.py has to be executed first in order to save the models in SaveModel format.
+In both tasks, the respective model_builder.py script has to be executed first in order to save the models in SaveModel format.